Edmonton area profile

 Source

-City of Edmonton Open Data — property assessment & property information, building permits (2025); Statistics Canada 2021 Census of Population (City of Edmonton neighbourhood tabulation); area boundaries from City Plan Districts.
+City of Edmonton Open Data — property assessment & property information (2026 assessment roll), building permits; Statistics Canada 2021 Census of Population (City of Edmonton neighbourhood tabulation); area boundaries from City Plan Districts.
 Contains information licensed under the Open Government Licence – City of Edmonton.
 Demographics: Statistics Canada 2021 Census of Population (City of Edmonton neighbourhood tabulation).
 Area boundaries: City Plan Districts.

 About these figures.
-Area figures roll up the City's mass-appraisal assessed values and the 2021 federal census across this district's neighbourhoods — a directional, comparative signal, not the price a specific home would sell for.
+Area figures roll up the City's 2026 assessment roll (its mass-appraisal estimate of market value as of July 1, 2025) and the 2021 federal census across this district's neighbourhoods — a directional, comparative signal, not the price a specific home would sell for.
 Income, age and shelter figures are averages (labelled), which read higher than medians and aren't directly comparable to the neighbourhood pages.
 Trevor Tardif is a licensed REALTOR® with REAL Broker AB Ltd, Edmonton, Alberta.
 Content on this site does not constitute financial or investment advice.

 Zooming out: see the Edmonton economy — jobs, rents, vacancy and interest rates for the whole region.